cloudera-labs/hms-mirror/README.md

 - [Link Clusters](./link_clusters.md) so the Upper Cluster can distcp from the lower cluster.
 This is required to support storage access from the 'target' cluster to the 'source' cluster.
 The user/service account used to launch the jobs in the 'target' cluster is translated to the 'source' clusters storage access layer.
 The appropriate ACL's on the 'source' cluster must be established to allow this connection.

+#### Strategies

+Strategies are the varies techniques used to migrate hive schemas.

+##### DIRECT
+This will extract a copy of the METADATA from the _source_ cluster, make any adjustments required for compatability, and replay the DDL on the _target_ cluster.

+- For Legacy Managed tables the `external.table.purge` flag is NOT set because the target cluster is NOT the owner of the data.

+##### EXPORT_IMPORT
+This will create a transition temp table in the lower cluster based on the source table, but with no data in it.
+Then use hive EXPORT/IMPORT processes to recreate the table in the _target_ cluster.
+Once created there, it will adjust the location to look at the data in the _source_ cluster.

+- For Legacy Managed tables the `external.table.purge` flag is NOT set because the target cluster is NOT the owner of the data.

+##### DISTCP
+This assumes the data has been moved from the _source_ cluster to the _target_ cluster with DISTCP.
+This will copy the schema as in "DIRECT", but will adjust the location to the _target_ clusters namespace using the SAME relative location as was originally used in the _source_ cluster.

+- For Legacy Managed tables the `external.table.purge` flag is set because the target cluster owns the data.

 ### STORAGE

 This phase is used to copy the _metadata_ AND _data_ from the 'source' cluster to the 'target' cluster.
 There are several transfer options available:

+#### Strategies

+##### SQL
-- SQL - Use `hive` to migrate the data between clusters using a series of transfer tables and _rename_ semantics to minimize disruption and reduce the number of times data is moved.
+Use `hive` to migrate the data between clusters using a series of transfer tables and _rename_ semantics to minimize disruption and reduce the number of times data is moved.

+##### EXPORT_IMPORT
-- EXPORT_IMPORT - Use 'hive' EXPORT / IMPORT built in processes to create a copy of the data then transfer it to the target cluster.
+Use 'hive' EXPORT / IMPORT built in processes to create a copy of the data then transfer it to the target cluster.
 NOTE: For datasets with a high number of partitions, the EXPORT/IMPORT process can be quite time-consuming.
 Consider using 'SQL' or 'DISTCP' methods.

+##### DISTCP
-- DISTCP - TBD.
+TBD.